 Once you’ve answered them, you’ll be better able to determine what type of travel (if any) your cat will tolerate or even enjoy.

-If you don’t want to or don’t have time to properly condition and train your cat to be comfortable with the new sights, sounds, and smells of travel, it’s best to arrange for a pet sitter to come in daily while you’re gone.
+If you don’t want to or don’t have time to properly condition and train your cat to be comfortable with the new sights, sounds, and smells of travel, it’s best to have a pet sitter to come in daily while you’re gone.

 Is Your Cat Ready to Travel?